Skip to main content

 The original files do not have to live in the same bucket as your Icechunk Repository, but they must live in a location for which your org has a BucketConfig set up (see Managing Storage).

-Simply create a BucketConfig the same way you would for non-virtual data.
+Simply create a BucketConfig the same way you would for non-virtual data, ensuring that the files you want to reference are within the bucket config's prefix.

 Restricted bucket authentication methods

-Currently only anonymous access buckets are supported for use with virtual chunks in arraylake.
+HMAC buckets are not supported for use with virtual chunks in arraylake.

-If you create an Arraylake repo containing virtual chunks referencing files in a bucket with any other type of authentication method (e.g. HMAC or delegated credentials), an error will be raised when you try to authorize access to the virtual chunk data.
-This is for security reasons.
+If you create an Arraylake repo containing virtual chunks referencing files in a bucket with HMAC authentication method, an error will be raised when you try to authorize access to the virtual chunk data.

 Virtual Chunk Containers